In this tutorial, I want to talk about safety pins: types, sizes, and how to use them.

 - Nickel plated or brass

 - Rust resistant

 - Have sharp points that don’t break the fabric and don’t leave big holes in the fabric

-- Don’t bent even if inserted through thick layers of fabric
+- Don’t bend even if inserted through thick layers of fabric

 - Last through multiple projects